scross01/orcaslicer-profile-explorer/README.md

-  -t, --target TEXT     Target profile to visualize (shows parents and children) -o, --output TEXT     Output file for the graphviz dot file -i, --input-dir TEXT  Input directory containing OrcaSlicer profiles (default: OrcaSlicer) -c, --compare TEXT    Compare settings for a specific profile and its inheritance chain -u, --user            Only show branches that include user-defined profiles -f, --filament        Show only filament profiles -m, --machine         Show only machine profiles
+  -t, --target TEXT     Target profile to visualize (shows parents and children) -o, --output TEXT     Output file for the graphviz dot file -i, --input-dir TEXT  Input directory containing OrcaSlicer profiles (default: OrcaSlicer) -s, --show-profile TEXT          Show settings for a specific profile and its inheritance chain --show-effective-profile TEXT    Show effective settings for a specific profile with all values inherited from parents -u, --user                       Only show branches that include user-defined profiles -f, --filament        Show only filament profiles -m, --machine         Show only machine profiles
   -p, --process         Show only process profiles